 > Read about the borders and area of the Southern part of Jutland

-If the mother is married to a man at the time of birth, the husband is automatically registered as the father of the child when the child is registered in the CPR.
-You do not need to fill out a Care and Responsibility Declaration on paternity to get joint custody.
+If the mother is married at the time of birth, the spouse is automatically registered as the father/co-mother of the child when the child is registered.
+You do not need to fill out a Care and Responsibility Declaration to get joint custody.

 When you return to Denmark with your child, the parents must make sure that the child is registered at Folkeregistret (Citizen Service Centre) in the municipality where they live.
 Folkeregistret registers the child and assigns a civil registration number to the child.